Paithiyakkaran

 Payithiyakaran (English title: Madman?) is a 1947 Tamil-language film produced by and starring N. S. Krishnan.
 It was based on the play of the same name staged by Krishnan's drama troupe.
 It was the first film for Krishnan after his acquittal in the Lakshmikanthan murder case.
 M. G. Ramachandran played a supporting role in the film.

 Plot

-Paithiyakaran was based on V. Shantaram's Duniya Na Mane, which in turn was based on the Marathi novel, Na Patnari Goshta by written by Narayan Hari Apte.
+Paithiyakaran was based on V. Shantaram's Duniya Na Mane, which in turn was based on the Marathi novel, Na Patnari Goshta written by Narayan Hari Apte.
 It was a socially themed movie which advocated for widow remarriage and against older men marrying women much younger than them.